sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/php.md

 ```

 1. Create an `AccessTokenOptions` object with the participant's identity.
-2. Set the video grants in the token options. `setRoomJoin` allows the user to join a room and `setRoomName` determines the specific room.
+2. Create a `VideoGrant` object setting the neccesary video grants options. `setRoomJoin` allows the user to join a room and `setRoomName` determines the specific room.
 Check out all [Video Grants](https://docs.livekit.io/realtime/concepts/authentication/#Video-grant){:target="\_blank"}.
 3. We create the `AccessToken` providing the `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET`, initialize it with the token options, set the video grants and generate the JWT token.
 4. Finally, the token is sent back to the client.